indieweb/wordpress-micropub/readme.md

 `disable_micropub_auth( $boolean )`

 If this filter returns true the authentication functions built into the plugin are disabled.
 By default, this is disabled if the IndieAuth Plugin is installed.
+By default it will return false which loads the built-in IndieAuth client.

 `indieauth_scopes( $scopes )`